What is a codicil to a will?

-Other potential problems are that being a separate document made at a different time and even place to the will it relates to, it can become lost or forgotten about when it comes to applying for probate.
-A codicil should be kept with the original will it relates to, and in a safe and secure place.
+Other potential problems are that being a separate document made at a different time and even place to the will it relates to, the codicil can become lost, separated from the will or simply forgotten about.
+It is important to keep all testamentary documents in a safe and secure place.

 When applying for probate, the executor is required to lodge an affidavit (a written statement sworn or affirmed to be true) in the Supreme Court Probate Registry supplying information on certain matters.
 Depending on the state or territory, this may include stating whether or not the deceased left a codicil to their last will and if so, the date made.